StackVista/stackstate-docs/setup/security/authentication/authentication_options.md

 When a user has been authenticated permissions for that user are usually assigned based of the roles the user has.
 The documentation for the specific authentication mechanisms also contain examples on how to map the roles or groups from the external systems to the 4 standard roles of StackState:

 * **Guest** - able to see information but make no changes.
-* **Kubernetes Troubleshooter** - able to see all information and see and modify monitors and metric configuration.
+* **Kubernetes Troubleshooter** - able to see all information and see and change monitors and metric configuration.
 * **Power User** - able to see and change all configuration and install StackPacks.
 * **Administrator** - able to see and change content of StackState.
 For example, see all configuration, install StackPacks, grant and revoke user permissions and upload \(new versions of\) StackPacks.
 * **Platform Administrator** - able to perform management of the StackState platform.
 For example, change data retention, clear the database, view logs and cache management.